WindowsXP95/NeXTSPACE-Live/NS/Info.md

 ### About

-This folder contains NextSpace files
+This folder contains NextSpace files and extra pakages

 The current version of these packages is 0.90